rfoerthe/killp/README.md

   killp -v -p 8080 --parent-name=zsh  terminate parent process of process which listens on port 8080 (verbose)
 ```

-It is not without danger to terminate a parent process by using option `--parent-name`.
-Therefore, you have to provide the name of the parent
+In general, it is not safe to terminate a parent process based only on information about the child process (e.g. its listen port or PID).
+Therefore, you must pass the name of the parent process (the command that started it) to the `parent-name` option.
-process (the command which started it).
-If it does not match, killp will refuse to terminate the parent process.
+If the names do not match, killp will refuse to terminate the parent process.

 The command is working on Windows 10+, macOS 13+ and Linux systems.
-On Linux you have to install the package `lsof`.
+On Linux you have to install the package `lsof` first.